noshpineapple28/wiimote-ps2/README.md

 This is a reverse engineering project focused on analyzing PS2 controllers and being able to simulate inputs to a stock PS2.
 The final goal is to connect a wii remote to the arduino and translate inputs from a wii remote to a PS2.

+February 25th: Finally figured out the error on the Puppet code, finally the program is coming along, more frequent commits are coming.
+Most development time didn't see commits as nothing was working until recently

 ## Project Tools
 This project is developed in C/C++ for a Arduino Nano ESP32 device